 How Dark Should A Baby’s Room Be?

-Some parents are cautious about not making their baby’s room too dark, with the mistaken belief that too dark a room will unsettle their child.
+Some parents are cautious about not making their baby’s room too dark, with the mistaken belief that this could unsettle their child.

 So just how dark should your little one’s room be?

-If possible your baby’s room should be very dark, as this is the best environment for them to sleep in.
+If possible your baby’s room should be very dark both at night and for daytime naps, as this is the best environment for them to sleep in.

 It’s hard to quantify exactly how dark to make your baby’s room, but on a scale of one to ten, many sleep experts recommending going for 8 or 9 out of 10, which is almost pitch black.